-Neuren Pharmaceuticals is a biopharmaceutical company developing new therapies for debilitating neurodevelopmental disorders that are characterised by impaired connections and signalling between brain cells.
+Neuren Pharmaceuticals is developing new therapies for debilitating neurodevelopmental disorders that emerge in early childhood and are characterised by impaired connections and signalling between brain cells.
 Incorporated in New Zealand and based in Melbourne, Australia, Neuren is listed on the ASX under the code NEU.

 - 1 Why invest in Neuren?

 - 2 Chairman's Letter

 - 3 Operating Review

-- 14 Leadership Team
+- 18 Leadership Team

-- 16 Corporate Governance
+- 20 Corporate Governance

-- 22 Directors' Report
+- 26 Directors' Report

-- 26 Consolidated Statement of Comprehensive Income
+- 30 Consolidated Statement of Comprehensive Income

-- 27 Consolidated Statement of Financial Position
+- 31 Consolidated Statement of Financial Position

-- 28 Consolidated Statement of Changes in Equity
+- 32 Consolidated Statement of Changes in equity

-- 29 Consolidated Statement of Cash Flows
+- 33 Consolidated Statement of Cash Flows

-- 30 Notes to the Consolidated Financial Statements
+- 34 Notes to the Consolidated Financial Statements

-- 46 Independent Auditor's Report
+- 48 Independent Auditor's Report

-- 49 Additional Information
+- 51 Additional Information

-The Board of Directors is pleased to present the Annual Report of Neuren Pharmaceuticals Limited for the year ended 31 December 2018, authorised on 24 April 2019.
+The Board of Directors is pleased to present the Annual Report of Neuren Pharmaceuticals Limited for the year ended 31 December 2019, authorised on 29 April 2020.